Zamiell/stardew-valley/Min-Max_Guide.md

 * Do not bother watering the Kale.
 * Mine until 12 AM.
 * Go home and craft + place as many sprinklers as possible.
 (If you do not have enough sprinklers to cover all of the crops, that is okay.)
+* Sell items to get up to 32,500g.
 * It should be 2 AM after this.
 If not, cut down grass and pass out.

 ### Spring 15